-So here are some tips to maintaining our eye health:
+So here are some tips on how to take care of our eyes:

 Regular Eye Examinations